“Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven.” (Matthew 5:10)

 In other words, no matter where they may be located physically, a person who has put God in the center of their lives, in both love and service, is already dwelling within the spiritual realm.

 Whatever sacrifices are made in the physical world are not difficult for such a person.
 Because they are not considering their welfare that important.
 They are functioning to please the Supreme Being.

 However, this does not mean the loving servant of God seeks suffering.
-While we might qualify a devoted lover of God as one who sacrifices the comforts of the physical world, the true devoted lover of God simply does not seek their happiness and fulfillment in the comforts of the physical world.
+While we might qualify a devoted lover of God as one who sacrifices the comforts of the physical world, the devoted lover of God simply does not seek happiness and fulfillment in the comforts of the physical world.

 Thus, if physical comforts allow the lover of God to better serve the Supreme Being, then such a lover of God will seek those comforts in an attempt to accomplish God's will.
 This is because the devoted lover of God finds pleasure in doing the will of God.